 Seasoned Trusted Advisors

 The right advice can help you avoid costly mistakes, provide significant savings, and add value.
 Make sure that you have the right support from the professionals helping you with accounting, tax, legal, and other transactional issues.
 They will provide invaluable support in their respective areas as well as a different overall perspective to the transaction.

-In addition, aside from the direct impact, they will assurance to the buyer that they are acquiring or merging with the business that is indeed a viable investment.
+In addition, aside from the direct impact, they will add assurance to the buyer that they are acquiring or merging with a business that is indeed a viable investment.